-- (m) implement the decisions of the principal body corporate. - (2) The principal body corporate from time to time may in respect of contributions determined in accordance with subsection (1)(h) or contributions referred to in subsection (1)(l) determine by special resolution, for the purposes of section 145, an amount being not greater than 10% of those contributions. - (3) The principal body corporate shall not disburse any moneys from its fund, otherwise than for the purpose of carrying out its powers, authorities, duties and functions under this Act, the
+- (m) implement the decisions of the principal body corporate. - (2) The principal body corporate from time to time may in respect contributions determined accordance of in with subsection (1)(h) contributions referred or to in subsection (1)(1) determine by special resolution, for the purposes of section 145, an amount being not greater than 10% of those contributions. - (3) The principal body corporate shall not disburse any moneys from its fund, otherwise than for the purpose of carrying out its powers, authorities, duties and functions under this Act, the development control by-laws or secondary thoroughfare by-laws or meeting any liability referred to in subsection (1)(1).

-- development control by-laws or secondary thoroughfare by-laws or meeting any liability referred to in subsection (1)(1). - (4) A determination made by the principal body corporate under subsection (1)(h) may specify that the amounts to be raised shall be raised by such regular periodic contributions as may be specified in the determination.
+(4) A determination made by the principal body corporate under subsection (1)(h) may specify that the amounts to be raised shall be raised by such regular periodic contributions as may be specified in the determination.